darnrain/Lemon-Drop-Hi-Res-audio-source-code/README.md

 It may just be easier to just buy an Lgv20.
 I heard Lemon Drop Hi-Res is a good rom for music. ;)<br>

 The QuadDAC also needs Enable System wide QuadDAC support v8.2 aka build.prop audio tweaks.
-The QuadDAC needs about 4mb a second cache size, I programed that into the build.prop tweaks.<br>
+The QuadDAC needs about 4mb a second cache size.
+This also will enable Hardware Offloaded Audio Processing.
+In other words all audio is routed through the QuadDAC.
+Android has no say, when it has to do with the audio.
+This also means that the QuadDAC must stay enabled at all times.<br>

 When programing the mixer_paths file, I only use the tab key not the spacebar, it's just a pet peeve. ;)<br>